shenderson62/JuniorDesign/README.md

 ## Junior Design Prototype
-Contains the JavaFX prototype of our application.
+Contains the JavaFX prototype of our application for Community on Demand

 To compile: javac --module-path "PASTE PATH TO LIB FOLDER HERE" --add-modules=javafx.controls Controller.java